RocketModFix/RocketModFix.Unturned.Redist/README.md

 # RocketModFix.Unturned.Redist

-Why?
-What's that?
-We sure that you have i.e. copy Libraries from Managed directory every new Unturned update, in any tool that you develop for Unturned right?
-Don't you tired of that?
-This is a NuGet package with contains all the Libraries you need for Unturned and also auto-updated, so you don't need to wait while we update the Libraries, in more known words Redist.
+## Why Use This?

+Do you find it annoying to copy libraries from the Managed directory every time Unturned updates?
+With this NuGet package, you get all the necessary libraries for Unturned, and they update automatically.
+You don't need to wait for us to update them manually.
+This package is like a "redistributable" that stays current.

+## How to Install

+These libraries (or "redists") update by themselves, so you don’t have to worry about manual updates.

+Choose the package that fits your need:

+- **Client:** For tools that run on the Unturned client.
+- **Server:** For tools that run on the Unturned server.
+- **Client Preview:** For early versions of the client-side libraries.
+- **Server Preview:** For early versions of the server-side libraries.

-## Installation
+### Installation Links

-Important to note: those redists (libraries) are updated automatically, it means you/us don't need to update them manually here.

-Installation is done by using the [RocketModFix.Unturned.Redist.Client][nuget_package_RocketModFix.Unturned.Redist.Client] NuGet package.

-However, it depends on which side you work, Client, Server, and Maybe Client Preview, or maybe Server Preview, not a problem at all.
+Click the links below to get the package you need:

 [![RocketModFix.Unturned.Redist.Client](https://img.shields.io/nuget/v/RocketModFix.Unturned.Redist.Client?label=RocketModFix.Unturned.Redist.Client&link=https%3A%2F%2Fwww.nuget.org%2Fpackages%2FRocketModFix.Unturned.Redist.Client)](https://www.nuget.org/packages/RocketModFix.Unturned.Redist.Client)